WSGC Graduate & Professional Research Fellowship

 *Based on availability of funds.

-To Apply: To apply for this fellowship, you must a) register online, b) apply online, and c) provide two letter(s) of recommendation in PDF format through the online application process or via Email with subject line RFP17_LOR.
+- Provide two letter(s) of recommendation in PDF format through the online application process or confidentially via email to the WSGC Program Office with subject line RFP22_LOR.

 - U.S. citizen

 - Enrolled full-time in, admitted to, or applied to any graduate or professional degree program at a WSGC college or university

 - Minimum 3.0 GPA (Proposals that include a GPA of less than 3.0 will be evaluated on a case-by-case basis)

 - Research or engineering design in a field related to space or aerospace

 - Completed application online (see Supporting Materials Required with Application below)

 The Consortium invites applications for WSGC Graduate & Professional Research Fellowship Program Awards for the 2022-2023 academic year.
 For consideration, application forms must be complete and be accompanied by supporting documentation.
 The Consortium especially encourages applications from members of minority groups, women, persons with disabilities, and from those pursuing interdisciplinary aerospace studies in, but not limited to, engineering, the sciences, architecture, law, business, nursing, and medicine.
 Award winners will be chosen based on academic performance, space-related promise, demonstrated interest in pursuing a career in STEM/aerospace, and breadth/relevance of service, outreach, and other outside activities.

 - A two- to four-page proposal containing the following (see Tools & Tips for more information on how to create professional communications):